smartinternz02/SBSPS-Challenge-10167-1690991929/README.md

          IV. https://www.kaggle.com/datasets/ayushv322/land-use-pattern-india

 4. This is the drive link of the four Datasets after pre-processing, Feature Engineering, Data manipulation etc. and were ready to upload in IBM Cognos Analytics Software.
          Public Drive Link: https://drive.google.com/drive/folders/1dieYNTl3-_GN9gc2_HckvTbaQnG9U4Dq?usp=sharing

+5. We have also added the IBM Courses Certifications with our names on the filenames.